Mild sweet spice…

 How hot is the cubanelle pepper?

 There are few milder chilies out there.
 This chili makes the poblano pepper (a very popular mild chili) seem spicy.
 With a range of 100 to 1,000 Scoville heat units, the cubanelle pepper is at least three times milder than a jalapeño pepper, and it can range all the way to 80 times milder.
-But most people are not picking up cubanelles for their heat; it’s their sweetness and thin walls great for frying that make this pepper such a popular choice.
+But most people are not picking up cubanelles for their heat; it’s their sweetness and thin walls that are great for frying that make this pepper such a popular choice.

 What does a cubanelle pepper taste like?